MAClavell/Token-Mirror-Button/README.md

 # Token Mirror Button
-A small module for Foundry VTT that lets you mirror/flip token images with a HUD button
+A small module for Foundry VTT that lets you mirror/flip token images with a HUD button.
+Can also configure the animation speed of the flip.

 # Example
 ![Example GIF](./Token-Mirror-Button-Gif.gif)